-The out-of-hours vet, which has more than 60 out-of-hours clinics and 24/7 hospitals nationwide, is already the country’s leading provider of pet emergency care.
+With more than 60 out-of-hours clinics and 24/7 hospitals nationwide, we are already the country’s leading provider of pet emergency care.

-Now it’s taken another step towards cementing its place with two more of its clinics being hailed by inspectors.
+Now we’ve taken another step towards cementing our place with four more of our clinics being hailed by inspectors.

-The Royal College of Veterinary Surgeons has now rated 47 Vets Now clinics as “outstanding” in the delivery of emergency and critical care, with Eastbourne and Colchester the latest to receive the accolade.
+The Royal College of Veterinary Surgeons has now rated 49 Vets Now clinics as “outstanding” in the delivery of emergency and critical care, with Gillingham, Eastbourne, Colchester and Staines the latest to receive the accolade.

 The awards are handed out as part of the RCVS Practice Standards Scheme, which recognises excellence in veterinary care.

 Outstanding is the highest grade a clinic can achieve — meaning Vets Now has joined an elite band.
-The business has since committed to putting its remaining clinics through the voluntary scheme.
+Our senior staff have since committed to putting all our remaining clinics through the voluntary scheme.